AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring 2019 draft 3.md

   During the fall of 2018, the team tested a benchtop UASB model in the lab.
 Because actual sludge granules for not readily available, and the team considered it to be wasteful for early testing stages, the team decided to use tapioca to model the sludge blanket.
 Tapioca has similar material properties as sludge, inexpensive and readily available made it a suitable alternate material.
 Tapioca was used to identify preferential paths in the UASB reactor.
 Preferential pathways cause an uneven distribution of wastewater flow throughout the reactor, making the UASB reactor less efficient.

-  The benchtop model was a scaled down version of a real UASB reactor, made using pvc **[Did you define PVC already?
-Should be capitalized.]**.
+  The benchtop model was a scaled down version of a real UASB reactor, made using Polyvinyl Chloride (PVC) **[Did you define PVC already?
+Should be capitalized.
+DONE]**.
 The influent was set on top perpendicular to the bottom plate and a hole was drilled at the top of the model connected with a pipe as the effluent.
 The team used ProCoDa software to pump the water through the influent pipe.
 They also added red dye to the initial pulse of water to manually to look for preferential paths.
 It was suggested to use a second pump for inputting the dye in the future for more accurate testing.

   The result of the testing shows that the layer of tapioca did not lift entirely off the bottom of the reactor, but instead it stretched as influent “wastewater” traveled through it.
 The red dye in the influent revealed the formation of preferential pathways through the tapioca layer.
 The team then came up with the idea of spreading the inlet flow by drilling four holes near the bottom to decrease the preferential paths, but it was not completed by the end of 2018.

   So then a photometer was used to more accurately depict how the water was flowing through the sludge blanket by measuring whether or not the red dye concentration in the effluent tube was changing as expected.
 However, the tapioca was not a suitable material because it was too cloudy for the photometer to measure the red dye concentration.

-The team then tried to used **[use]** chia seeds instead of tapioca, which resulted in a worse scenario;  the chia seeds was too buoyant in water and prone to flowing out of the effluent.
+The team then tried to use **[use DONE]** chia seeds instead of tapioca, which resulted in a worse scenario;  the chia seeds was too buoyant in water and prone to flowing out of the effluent.
 Ultimately the team used glass marbles  as the sludge blanket due to the time constrains.
 As predicted, this material was too heavy for the influent water to lift them and it was back to the drawing board.

 ## Spring 2019 Goals

-  There are a few goals UASB Research wants to accomplish this semester. **[Use past tense.]** The first is the inlet system of the UASB.
-The UASB team was dissatisfied with the model inlet design used during the fall; the single inlet tube, whose goal was to deliver wastewater to the bottom of the reactor, was not spreading out the water evenly throughout the model sludge blanket.
-When the water is not evenly distributed, the reactor is less efficient; some sludge granules are not getting into contact with the wastewater, and therefore they cannot degrade the organic material in the wastewater.
-There was also a significant problem: the inlet tube was inserted directly above the UASB reactor, but this is where the biogas capturing system needs to be on the UASB reactor.
-The old design is shown below:
+  The goal of this semester was to redefine the inlet system to allow even distribution of influent water and biogas capture. **[Use past tense.
+DONE]** The model inlet design used during the fall, the single inlet tube whose goal was to deliver wastewater to the bottom of the reactor, was not spreading out the water evenly throughout the model sludge blanket leading to an inefficient reactor, thus less water purification.
+That is due to some sludge granules not getting into contact with the wastewater, and therefore not degrading the organic matter in the wastewater.
+Another significant problem with the previous inlet design was that the inlet tube was inserted directly above the UASB reactoras shown in Figure 2, where the biogas capturing system must be.

   <p align="center">
   <img src="https://github.com/AguaClara/UASB/blob/master/Images/UASB_prototype.png?raw=true" width="400px" /></p>
 <p align="center">Fig. 2: Old lab scale model of UASB reactor<p>

-  Between these two problems, and the fact UASB's old inlet system vanished in early February, a new model-scale inlet system desperately needs to be created.
-The team has sketched out a few designs - all with four openings in the inlet, in order to better distribute flow.
-An idea to put in a manifold was shut down over concerns of clogging.
-UASB-R has already got the parts in order to create one of the designs, and the contruction of that design has started.
-This is Design #1, without the attachment with the four openings.
+  With the aforementioned problems, and the fact that UASB's old model was lost, creating a new model-scale inlet was a given.
+The team first sketched a few inlet designs with four openings to better distribute water flow.
+An idea of utilizing a manifold was shut down over concerns of clogging.
+With finalized designs UASB-R got the parts to construct a new model and started fabrication.
+Shown in Figure 3 is Design #1 excluding the attachment with the four openings.

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/R%20Prototype.jpeg?raw=true" width="250px" /></p>
 <p align="center">Fig. 3: Beginnings of the first inlet design of 2019

  As one can see, the inlet tube enters on the right side of the tank with a horizontal component.
-UASB is also interested what would happen if the inlet tube was inserted lower down.
-Would the water velocity be the same?
-Does one design have more head loss than the other?
-The two competing designs, as shown below, will be what UASB will be testing out.
+UASB-R also thought of inserting the inlet tube at a lower height to see if the water velocity be the could be higher or cause less head loss.
+The two designs are shown in Figure 4.
+However, after consulting with a research advisor, it was apparent that an inlet tube at a lower height would not be beneficial.

  <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/Sketch%20UASB-R.jpeg?raw=true" width="250px" /></p>
 <p align="center">Fig. 4: Two competing designs; sketch does not include effluent design or the biogas capture system.

-After UASB-R settles on one design, the rest of the semester will be devoted to:
+The list below was the more detailed goals of UASB-R this semester:

-- Constructing and testing the four-opening attachment for the lab bench model
+- Construct and test the four inlet tube attachment using sludge granules*

-- Run tests to determine pulse flow vs continuous flow.
-Orginally, UASB was under the impression pulse flow would increase efficiency in the UASB reactor by increasing upflow velocity, but new research has been pointing toward continuous flow.
+- Test to see whether pulse flow vs continuous is flow more efficient using sludge granules* (Orginally, UASB was under the impression pulse flow would increase efficiency in the UASB reactor by increasing upflow velocity,       but new research has been pointing toward continuous flow.)

-Both these tests will be run using actual sludge granules from the Aanheuser-Busch Plant in Syracuse, NY.
-One of our members will be going there to pick up the sludge on March 9th.
+- contact with UASB Design for any bench testing

-- Lastly, keep in close contact with UASB Design and see if there are any features they would like UASB Research to test in the lab.
+/* The sludge granules were from the Aanheuser-Busch Plant in Syracuse, NY.

 **[Is this supposed to be your Methods section?
-I'm confused.]**
+I'm confused.
+DONE]**
 ## Lab Experiments

 ### Current Testing: Results and Analysis

-In order to test for where the inlet tube should be inserted into the UASB reactor, we created an experiment to test the exit velocity of the water as it is taken out through the effluent tube.
-We designed two different inlet systems that come in at two different heights of the benchtop model, as shown in Figure 4.
-The system was fabricated, the team tested it with only water (no sludge) to check for reactor performance.
-However, realizing there were leaks between the drilled hole and the 0.5 inches inlet pipe, the team made **[Grammar?]** fixed it by drilling a larger hole and attaching a threaded fitting with seal tape to prevent leaks.
+In order to test where the inlet tube should be inserted into the UASB reactor, the UASB-R team created an experiment that examined the exit velocity of the water from the effluent tube.
+Inlet systems that come in at two different heights of the benchtop model as shown in Figure 4 was created.
+To check for reactor performance the team only used water (no sludge).
+However, realizing there were leaks between the drilled hole and the 0.5" inlet pipe, the team **[Grammar?
+DONE]** the team drilled a larger hole and attached seal tape to the threaded fitting to prevent leaks.